 This is why having a bookkeeping checklist is so important.
 A monthly bookkeeping checklist is a great organizational tool that will keep your business on track and help ensure that all financial responsibilities are being met in a timely manner.

 What follows is a comprehensive bookkeeping monthly checklist of all of the accounting tasks that need to be completed.
 This is a simple method for keeping track of what needs to be done.
 Simply check off the task from the monthly bookkeeping checklist template as completed and move on to the next task.
 (Note: Use the free downloadable at the end of the article.)

 You’ll be prepared for tax day when that time comes around.

 1. Record and categorize all revenue and expenses

-Record and categorize all revenue and expenses for the month so that you can keep up with the financial status of your business on a monthly basis.
+Record and categorize all monthly and annual revenue and expenses for the month so that you can keep up with the financial status of your business on a monthly basis.
 This includes credit card revenue transactions and individual credit card purchases.

 This information will be used to generate the profit and loss statement and as supporting documents for your taxes or any audits that may come your way.
 Payments taken with credit cards count as business revenue, and qualified business expenses are tax deductible.

 All cash, bank, and credit card accounts should be reconciled on a monthly basis to ensure that your financial status is an accurate portrayal of your business.
 One important part of the process is to go back and look at the undeposited funds from the previous month to see if they cleared during the current month.